lucasmtz/VideoObjectDetection/README.md

 ## Steps

 1. `make` the project;
-1. Download `yolo.weights` and `tiny-yolo.weights` by running `wget https://pjreddie.com/media/files/yolo.weights` and `wget https://pjreddie.com/media/files/tiny-yolo-voc.weights`;
+1. Download `yolo.weights` and `yolov2-tiny-voc.weights` by running `wget https://pjreddie.com/media/files/yolo.weights` and `wget https://pjreddie.com/media/files/tiny-yolo-voc.weights`;
 1. Copy a video file to the video folder, for example, `input.mp4`;
 1. In the video folder, run `python video2img.py -i input.mp4` and then `python get_pkllist.py`;
 1. Return to root floder and run `python yolo_seqnms.py` to generate output images in `video/output`;